-Professor Zwi is keen to build links between humanitarian relief and development organisations and academic institutions.
-He works on global health and development policy and related international aid issues.
-He has interests in injury and violence as public health problems.
-He heads a team which explored how health-related interventions in countries which have experienced disasters and wars could be more sensitive to culture, conflict, and to rebuilding trust and social cohesion.
+Professor Zwi seeks to build links between humanitarian relief and development organisations and academic institutions.
+He has a particular interest in 'post'-conflict health system development.
+He led a team which developed the Health and Peacebuilding Filter which explored how health-related interventions in countries which have experienced disasters and wars could be more sensitive to culture, conflict, and to rebuilding trust and social cohesion.
 He and colleagues work on the ethics of research in conflict-affected settings, and the role of service providers and community members, including young people, in shaping and influencing research and responses to violent political conflict.

 Professor Zwi is active in peer-review of journal articles and competitive research grants.
 He is a member of the Development Practice Committee of the Australian Council for International Development (Acfid).
 He Chairs the Board of the Aminata Maternal Foundation which seeks to improve maternal health outcomes in Sierra Leone, one of the least developed countries that is seeking to enhance health outcomes for all.
 He is an Associate of the Australian Human Rights Institute.